JPSieg/MeltR/Manual.md

         file_prefix = "Helix")
 ```

 This will create seven pre-canned outputs.
 The first and second outputs are depictions of the fits in method Method 1, with the individual fits (red lines) overlay-ed on raw data (Figure 9A) and normalized data generated by calculating the absorbtivity (extinction coefficient) at each temperature (Figure 9B).
-The third output is a depiction of the fit in Method 2, with the fit overlay-ed on the T	extsubscript{m} data at each strand concentration (Figure 9C).
+The third output is a depiction of the fit in Method 2, with the fit overlay-ed on the T\textsubscript{m} data at each strand concentration (Figure 9C).
 The fourth and fifth outputs are depictions of the fit in method Method 3, with the global fits (red lines) overlay-ed on raw data (Figure 9D) and normalized data generated by calculating the absorbtivity (extinction coefficient) at each temperature (Figure 9E).
 The sixth output is a .csv file containing the thermodynamic parameters generated by individual fits (Figure 9F).
 The seventh output is a .csv file containing the thermodynamic parameters from each method (Figure 9G).

 ![Pre-canned meltR.A outputs](https://user-images.githubusercontent.com/63312483/165786859-fd0e921c-e943-44cf-ad12-7ffd8dd0c20d.svg)